shawnbrown/datatest/docs/intro.rst

 .. note::
     Loading files from disk and establishing database connections are relatively slow operations.
 So it's best to minimize the number of times a data source object is created.
-Typically, ``subjectData`` is defined at the module-level, however, if the data is only used within a single class, then defining it at the class-level is also acceptable:
+Typically, :attr:`subject <datatest.DataTestCase.subject>` is defined at the
+    module-level, however, if the data is only used within a single class, then defining it at the class-level is also acceptable:

     .. code-block:: python
         :emphasize-lines: 4